 Home >>

-Dillon County, South Carolina was founded in 1910, carved from Marion County, and named for James W. Dillon (1826-1913), an Irishman who settled there, prospered and headed a local movement to bring in the railroad which resulted in construction of the Wilson Short Cut Railroad (later part of the Atlantic Coastline RR).
+Dillon County, South Carolina was founded in 1910, carved from Marion County, and named for James W. Dillon (1826-1913), who settled here, prospered and headed a local movement to bring in the railroad which resulted in construction of the Wilson Short Cut Railroad (later part of the Atlantic Coastline RR).
 The county seat was also named for him.
 Swamps and rivers kept this section of the Pee Dee isolated for many years, but the construction of a railroad in the nineteenth century brought increased development.
 The residents primarily engaged in cotton and tobacco farming and in timber harvesting.
 Composer Carlisle Floyd was born in the Dillon County town of Latta.

 DILLON COUNTY RESEARCH NOTE:

-Although Dillon County is approaching its centennial, it's one of the youngest counties in South Carolina, and you will find that much of your genealogical research will be conducted in the records of Marion County (1785-1909) and in the records held at the South Carolina Department of Archives and History in Columbia, SC (pre-1785).
+Although Dillon County is past its centennial, it's one of the youngest counties in South Carolina, and you will find that much of your genealogical research will be conducted in the records of Marion County (1785-1909) and in the records held at the South Carolina Department of Archives and History in Columbia, SC (pre-1785).

 The Dillon County Clerk of Court has civil court records, deeds, real estate and mortgages from 1910.